Audit Logger

 A lightweight, framework-agnostic agent action logger.
 Log locally by default.
 Connect to AgentLair for persistent, queryable audit trails.

-Available as @piiiico/agent-logger on npm — zero runtime dependencies, works in Node ≥ 18, Bun, Deno, and modern browsers.
+Available as @agentlair/audit-logger on npm — zero runtime dependencies, works in Node ≥ 18, Bun, Deno, and modern browsers.

 Install